-Every relationship comes with its share of challenges.
-And when your significant other has an anxiety disorder, one challenge could be that you feel like you’re riding a rollercoaster with unpredictable highs and lows.
+Every relationship comes with its share of challenges and sometimes it’s hard to know what to do and what not to do.
+This is especially true when your significant other has an anxiety disorder.
+You might feel like you’re riding a rollercoaster with unpredictable highs and lows, all while watching your partner struggle.

-To make those ups and downs easier to decipher, it's helpful to learn how your partner's anxiety manifests.
-Such a shared understanding of anxiety can even help make your relationship stronger, since you'll be able to see your partner's internal struggles clearly and compassionately.
-Here are eight tips that will help you wrangle with the anxiety together, rather than let it take over your relationship.
+To decipher those ups and downs, it's helpful to learn how your partner's anxiety manifests.
+Such a shared understanding of anxiety can even help make your relationship stronger, since you'll be able to see your partner's internal struggles clearly and react to them patiently and compassionately.
+Here are 8 tips that will help you wrangle with the anxiety together, rather than let it take over your relationship.

 1. Do research to learn about anxiety and understand your partner

-To you, anxiety may seem a normal emotion that everyone experiences at times.
-But it's a whole different beast when it's all-consuming, seeping into every action and interaction that someone makes.
+Doing your research on anxiety, as with any topic, pays off in spades.
+Occasional anxiety may seem a normal emotion that everyone experiences at times.
+But it's a whole different beast when it's all-consuming and seeps into every action and interaction that someone has.
+Anxiety becomes a mental health condition when it makes it difficult to complete the routines of daily life.

 You may wish to search online for information, ask friends about their experiences, or read first-person narratives about anxiety.
 Here are some starting points:

 - There's more than one type of anxiety.
-Different types include social anxiety, phobias, and generalized anxiety disorder.
+Different types include social anxiety (social phobia), specific phobias, separation anxiety disorder, and generalized anxiety disorder (GAD).
 If you know the type(s) of anxiety your partner is facing, you can do some specific research.
 For example, generalized anxiety disorder entails excessive worrying that can cloud someone's perception of almost any situation.
-Phobias, on the other hand, pertain to particular fears like flying, being in small spaces, or riding the subway.
+Phobias, on the other hand, pertain to specific fears like flying, being in enclosed spaces, or riding the subway.

 - Anxiety often takes on a physical form, since the fight-or-flight mode it stems from is a physiological response inherited from our ancestors.
-Physical symptoms of anxiety include difficulty breathing, sleep problems, digestive issues, and rapid heart pounding.
+Physical anxiety disorder symptoms include difficulty breathing, sleep problems, digestive issues, and rapid heartbeat (like a pounding sensation in the chest).
 If your partner experiences physical symptoms due to their anxiety (such as a panic attack), you can be there for them by comforting them or guiding them through a calming breathing exercise.

 2. Don't forget that your partner is the expert on their own anxiety

-While research will certainly be helpful, you can’t gather everything you need from external resources.
-Just as there are different types of anxiety, within those diagnoses, each person’s experience of anxiety is unique.
+While research will certainly be helpful, you can’t gather everything you need from external resources -- in the end, your partner is the expert on their own anxiety symptoms.
+Just as there are different types of anxiety disorders, each person’s experience of anxiety is unique.

 Your partner may have certain triggers that you’ll only learn about by asking or by observing over time.
-Take social anxiety: It's not always so obvious as someone getting nervous before a major event.
-It may flare up in different ways over seemingly minor incidences.
+Take social anxiety: it's not always so obvious as someone getting nervous before a major event.
+It may flare up in different ways over seemingly minor incidents.
+One day, your partner might be fine meeting with a friend for coffee, another day it might make them feel intense fear of external judgement.

-For example, something as simple as inviting your partner to get drinks with your coworkers could turn into an anxiety episode.
+Another example is something as simple as inviting your partner to get drinks with your coworkers.
+This social situation could turn into a social anxiety episode.
 Your partner might follow up multiple times to make sure they have the correct time and location details; to ask who will be there; and other questions you don't think relevant for such a casual get-together.
 They might even get nervous and cancel at the last minute.

 Essentially, this simple invite might have spurred a whirlwind of self-doubt in your partner.
 By checking in with them, you might discover that they're excessively worried about making a good impression on your colleagues, or not coming across as "good enough" for you.

-Knowing how your partner feels about these situations can help you be a better source of support for future scenarios.
+Knowing how your partner feels about these situations can help you be a better source of support for future scenarios to avoid social anxiety.

 3. Do show you care without reinforcing the cause of their anxiety

-If you see your partner getting tense or worrying, ask if a) they're feeling okay; and b) if there's anything you can do to help.
+If you see your partner getting tense or worrying, it’s important to show them that you care without making them feel more stressed.
+Sometimes, your partner may even worry about not making you worried!
+In these moments, ask if a) they're feeling okay; and b) if there's anything you can do to help.

 They may say no, especially if your relationship is a relatively new one.
 And that's okay!
 Stay warm and supportive, so they know they can come to you when they're ready.
 Listen non-judgmentally to whatever they do say.

-You don’t have to agree with the content of their worries; anxiety levels are often heightened by inaccurate worries and unhelpful thinking patterns, which are best not reinforced.
-Avoid confirming statements like "Wow, that sucks!
+You don’t have to agree with the content of their worries; excessive anxiety levels are often heightened by inaccurate worries and unhelpful thinking patterns, which are best not reinforced.
+Often based on past traumatic events, when talking with your partner about what triggers their anxiety, avoid confirming statements like "Wow, that sucks!
 I can't believe they did that!"

 Instead, show them you care without perpetuating the topic that's spurring their anxiety.
 This can be as simple as saying something like, “Would it help if I sat with you?" or "I'm right here if you need me."